This selection of tools, when utilized by a moderately skilled attacker has the potential to wreak havoc on an organization's network.

 If you are interested in testing these tools they are all available to download and use for FREE.
-Most are open source with a couple of exceptions.
-They should not be used against systems that you do not have permission to attack.
+Most are open-source with a couple of exceptions.
+Do not use against systems that you do not have permission to attack.
 You could end up in jail.

-Note that while some of the recommendations may appear to be common sense; far too often the basics are overlooked.
+While some of the recommendations may appear to be common sense, far too often the basics are overlooked.

 Defending against Metasploit: